In historic shift, Fed sets inflation target

 The U.S. economy strengthened toward the end of last year, with the unemployment rate dropping to a near three-year low of 8.5 percent.
 If the rebound falters, the inflation target could help pave the way to more bond buying.

-"I think this is a dovish move showing the Fed is concerned about deflation," said Eric Stein, portfolio manager at Eaton Vance in Boston, who characterized the inflation target as "a big deal."
+"I think this is a dovish move showing the Fed is concerned about deflation and is willing to target somewhat more inflation," said Eric Stein, portfolio manager at Eaton Vance in Boston, who characterized the inflation target as "a big deal."

-Since early 2009, Fed officials have provided their views on the longer-run inflation rate they deemed appropriate, projections that were widely seen as an informal target.

-They provide similar long-run projections for unemployment that given an indication of how low a jobless rate officials think is sustainable without generating inflation.

-Fed officials on Wednesday held their longer-run inflation forecasts at 1.7 percent to 2 percent, and signaled comfort with the outlook for prices.
-Their favored core price gauge was up 1.7 percent in the 12 months through November.

-They also kept their long-run employment projection steady at 5.2 percent to 6.0 percent, but that range had been 4.8 percent to 5 percent in early 2009.
+Already, the Fed gives regular quarterly projections for inflation, widely seen as the informal target.
+It also gives quarterly projections for unemployment.

+In the inflation projection given Wednesday, the Fed suggested prices were now rising at a pace consistent with policymakers' goals.
+As well, estimates of officials on the Fed's policy-setting panel had a central tendency of 5.2 percent to 6.0 percent for the long-run normal rate of unemployment, higher than prior years.

-The Fed will reaffirm and "make adjustments as appropriate" to the long-term goals statement each January, it said, leaving open the possibility it could adjust its new target.
+The Fed will reaffirm and "make adjustments as appropriate" to the long-term goals statement each January, it said.

 The statement was released simultaneously with another first for the Fed: published charts of individual policymakers' projections for the appropriate path of the benchmark federal funds rate.

-(Additional reporting by Ann Saphir, Karen Brettell and Mark Felsenthal; Editing by Padraic Cassidy and Leslie Adler)
+(Reporting by Jonathan Spicer; Additional reporting by Ann Saphir and Karen Brettell; Editing by Padraic Cassidy and Leslie Adler)